DanielDent/docker-nginx-ssl-proxy/README.md

-# SSL Front-End Proxy with Automatic Certificate Management
+# SSL Front-End Proxy With Automatic Free Certificate Management

 Zero configuration required - set up SSL in 30 seconds.
 Out of the box A rating at SSL labs.
 HTTP/2 enabled for increased performance.